Louis E. Burnham: Birmingham, Alabama

-All the proposals in Burnham's report passed.
+All of the proposals in Burnham's report passed.

 As a result of SNYC's efforts during this period, Birmingham opened their first municipal swimming pool for Blacks, which of course was racially segregated.
-Immediately following the Second World War, they worked intensively on voter registration of returning veterans and eliminating the poll tax that Alabama and other Southern states used to prevent Blacks from voting.
-Burnham helped organize voter registration campaigns, lunch counter sit-ins and non-violent marches.
-In 1946, Burnham led Black veterans of the Second World War on marches in Birmingham to demand the right to vote, which Blacks were largely denied throughout the South.

-In 1943, Burnham spoke about the role of Black youth during the ongoing world war, on the CBS sponsored Black radio program “Wings over Jordan.”
+In 1943, Burnham spoke about the role of Black youth during the ongoing world war on the CBS sponsored Black radio program “Wings over Jordan.”
 He discussed the widespread view of war in the South, saying that any student was “likely to witness in front of his school building an Army jeep populated with soldiers from a nearby camp...
 He may talk to the soldiers...
 In all of this he finds himself drawn closer to the war effort, he finds added stimulation for the purchase of war stamps and bonds.”
 Burnham said that Black youth who weren't in the military, by buying war stamps and bonds, “unusual sacrifices and small acts of self-denial,” could participate in the war effort.

 In 1944, Burnham was the provisional secretary of the Association of Young Writers and Artists (AYWA), which was affiliated with SNYC.
 This organization's aim was to involve Black youth in the various fields of the arts, both as individuals and in groups.
-It hoped to bring their work to the general public; and strengthen the understanding of the relationship between culture, and events and trends in society.
+It hoped to bring their work to the general public and strengthen the understanding of the relationship between culture and events and trends in society.
 Burnham offered a $10 cash award, as well AYWA medals, for the best contributions interpreting Howard Fast's novel of the U.S. Reconstruction era, Freedom Road, in such disparate media as poetry, drama and sculpture, among others.

 In 1945, a Black man from Laurel, Mississippi, Willie McGee, was tried, convicted, and condemned to death by an all-white jury, on dubious rape charges.
 The attorney in charge of his appeal contacted Burnham.
 Almost two weeks after the jury found McGee guilty, Burnham traveled to Laurel to interview the principals in the case.
 Subsequently, he sent a report on the case to George Marshall, then the head of the New York-based National Federation for Constitutional Liberties.
 A study of the McGee case concludes that Burnham's "detailed and accurate [memo]... was one of the most reliable things ever written about the case."